 Psi Chi Honor Society

 The Psi Chi International Honor Society in Psychology was founded in 1929 for the purpose of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
 A chapter was established at Bay Path University in 2004.
-To qualify for induction which takes place once per year, students majoring or minoring in psychology must be ranked in the top 35% of their undergraduate class; have a CGPA of 3.50 or better in all classes; a minimum GPA of 3.0 in psychology coursework; and must have completed a minimum of three semesters of coursework (36 credits) which includes a minimum of 9 hours of psychology coursework (excludes optional pass/fail grades).
-Transfer students must meet the same requirements stated above.
-However, because transfer students begin with a 0.0 GPA, they must establish both a cumulative and a psychology GPA at Bay Path University.
-The CGPA will be based on completed coursework for 12 semester credits and the psychology GPA will be based on completed psychology coursework for 9 semester credits at Bay Path University, both of which exclude optional pass/fail grades.
-Eligibility will be reviewed bi-annually and students will be notified if they meet eligibility criteria.
+To qualify for induction which takes place once per year, graduate students in the master’s degree programs of clinical mental health counseling and developmental psychology must have a minimum CGPA of 3.80 or better and must have completed a minimum of 18 credits of coursework within the program.
+Eligibility will be reviewed tri-annually (after each trimester) and students will be notified if they meet the eligibility criteria.
 Students must be enrolled at Bay Path University at the time of application.